 Having your identity stolen is a huge invasion of your privacy.
 We're here to help if you become a victim of identity theft.

-By adding identity theft coverage to your Esurance homeowners insurance policy, you can choose up to $10,000 worth of coverage for expenses incurred as a result of clearing your good name.
+By adding identity theft insurance to your Esurance homeowners policy, you can choose up to $10,000 worth of coverage for expenses incurred as a result of clearing your good name.